edinsuta/youtube-dl-batch/README.md

 ## ytdlUpdate.bat
 This batch file updates your current `youtube-dl` .exe file if an update is available.

-**This file does not currently work ever since youtube-dl's main repository got a DMCA takedown.
-It is unclear wether it will work in the future, if the main youtube-dl repository ever comes back.**

 ## Note
 This repository and its files are currently very barebones.
 This is all just made for fun and nothing too serious.
 I might add extra features later on.
 Feel free to contribute if you wish!